Wayne-Twinborn/Arkey/ArkeyV2/MakeMe/README.md

 ### Art
 The art template is a .kra file.
 This is the native format for Krita.
 Krita is a free and open source software that's used for painting.
 There's a layer for you to just drop and position your art.
+For sizing, if you know how to do it you can do it yourself sizing for 189.2x119mm.

+If you don't, then save your art at 300 pixels per inch/dpi/ppi and resize to 2234.6x1405.5 pixels.
+If it doesn't let you do decimals in your art that's fine.
+Then make sure whatever you're printing with prints at 300 dpi.